NoteDance/Note/README.md

 # The models that can be trained with TensorFlow:
-This package include Llama2, CLIP, ViT, ConvNeXt, SwiftFormer, etc. These models built with Note are compatible with TensorFlow and can be trained with TensorFlow.
+These models built with Note are compatible with TensorFlow and can be trained with TensorFlow.
+You can consider these models as examples using the Note.
+The documentation shows how to train, test, save, and restore models built with Note.

 https://github.com/NoteDance/Note/tree/Note-7.0/Note/neuralnetwork/tf